PHSI-supplements/labs/integrated-labs/KeyboardLab/student/README.md

 First, you will need to use some characters' ASCII values -- that is, integers -- in place of the characters when constructing a string.
 Next, you will need to use characters as though they were integers and perform arithmetic upon them.
-Finally, in Section~\ref{sec:bitOps}, you will manipulate integers using bit operations.
+Finally, you will manipulate integers using bit operations.

 #### Constraints